AdnanHossain009/Console-Application-Development-Using-Numerical-Methods/README.md

         <li><b>b</b> is the right-hand side vector.</li>
     </ul>

-<p>This method is commonly applied to large, sparse systems of equations and is often an improvement over the Jacobi method, as elements of <b>x</b> are updated immediately after computation, typically leading to faster convergence.</p>
+<p>This method is commonly applied for large sparse systems of equations and generally constitutes an improvement compared to the Jacobi method because elements <b>x</b> are updated immediately after computation, which generally leads to faster convergence.</p>

 <h2>Key Assumptions for the Gauss-Seidel Method</h2>
     <p>For convergence, the Gauss-Seidel method generally assumes:</p>